 "Parents might also value knowing that I've never felt so safe.
 With the Palestinian protests going on while we were in Paris, I got every alert, every word of caution, and every bit of protection I would have thought possible from Liza, MSU, and the people working with us in France."

-This course focuses on rhetorical analysis of consumer, corporate, organizational, and popular cultures appropriate to professional settings.
+- WRA 260 Rhetoric, Persuasion, and Culture (3 credits): This course focuses on rhetorical analysis of consumer, corporate, organizational, and popular cultures.